Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 First, make sure you have a charged battery in the camera body as well as the grip and that the date and time of the camera are up to date.

-in the Upload Setting option of the Frame.io Camera to Cloud menu.
+Additionally, make sure Auto Image Transfer Order is set to ON (this is set to OFF by default) and Transfer/Suspend is set to Transfer in the Upload Setting option of the Frame.io Camera to Cloud menu.
 This will make sure your files upload automatically.
 There's also an option to let the camera continue to upload when it powers off under the Upload Setting menu.

 Finally, make sure you have your desired filetypes (ie, JPG, RAW, MOV - Proxy, MOV - ProRes) selected under in the Select File Type option of the Frame.io Camera to Cloud menu.